- S -

 Picture

-Brian
+courtesy Brian

-Guthrie - Click for enlargement.
+Guthrie - Click on the image for an enlarged view

 - V -

-PROFILE - Former state-owned manufacturer in the communist East-Germany
+Former state-owned manufacturer in the communist East-Germany

 (GDR) located in Brieselang near Berlin.
 It was created in 1949 by the